 When children and adolescents are suffering from attention-deficit/hyperactivity disorder, they face a number of challenges on a daily basis.
 More commonly referred to as ADHD, this mental health condition can place youth at risk for confronting a number of detriments throughout many, if not all, aspects of their lives.
-At Desert Hills, we understand the many challenges that living a life with ADHD can inflict upon a child, which is why we have tailored programming options that are designed to meet the specific and unique needs of this population.
+At Desert Hills, a leading ADHD treatment center in New Mexico, we understand the many challenges that living a life with ADHD can inflict upon a child, which is why we have tailored treatment options that are designed to meet the specific and unique needs of this population.

-Located in Albuquerque, New Mexico, Desert Hills provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
-Since its opening in 1990, Desert Hills has grown from a small residential program to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since its opening in 1990, our treatment center has grown from a small residential center to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
 In order to ensure that we are offering the highest quality of care possible while meeting all of our patients’ unique needs, we provide ongoing training for and supervision of all our staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that the presence of ADHD and its symptoms have imposed on your child’s life and help him or her develop the skills needed to return to living a healthy and happy life.
-At Desert Hills, we are dedicated to not only improving the lives we touch, but helping to change the lives of those we serve, one child at a time.
+At our treatment center, we are dedicated to not only improving the lives we touch, but helping to change the lives of those we serve, one child at a time.

 Helping a Loved One or Family Member Get Treatment